-- 3.8.1 Currently the PWLB Certainty Rate is set at gilts + 80 basis points for both HRA and non-HRA borrowing.
-However, if additional loans are required, consideration may still need to be given to sourcing funding from the following sources for the following reasons: - Local authorities (primarily shorter dated maturities out to 3 years or so - still cheaper than the Certainty Rate)

-- Municipal Bonds Agency (possibly still a viable alternative depending on market circumstances prevailing at the time and minimum amounts of borrowing). - 3.8.2 Our advisors will keep us informed as to the relative merits of each of these alternative funding sources.
+- 3.8.1 Currently the PWLB Certainty Rate is set at gilts + 80 basis points.
+However, consideration may still need to be given to sourcing funding from the following sources for the following reasons: - Local authorities (primarily shorter dated maturities out to 3 years or so still cheaper than the Certainty Rate) - Financial institutions (primarily insurance companies and pension funds but also some banks, out of forward dates where the objective is to avoid a "cost of carry" or to achieve refinancing certainty over the next few years) - UK Municipal Bonds Agency (possibly still a viable alternative depending on market circumstances prevailing at the time and minimum amounts of borrowing) - 3.8.2 Our advisors will keep us informed as to the relative merits of each of these alternative funding sources.